joostd/simple-tiqr/README.md

 simple-tiqr
 ===========

-Simple demo project explaining the use of the tiqr php library
+Simple demo project explaining the use of the tiqr php library.

 Many shortcuts:

 - no dependencies except the tiqr libraries
-- uses google chart api instead of phpqrencode
+- uses google chart api instead of phpqrencode (bad idea except for testing/demo purposes!)
 - using error_log for logging

+Goal is to have a simple tiqr demo that can be run with the php builtin web server.

 Install
 ===